souffle17/cas-from-scratch/README.md

 # cas-from-scratch

 A rudimentary computer algebra system made from scratch in Rust, using no external crates/libraries.
-This was made for my own learning, and for fun
+This was made for fun/my own learning

 #### Capabilities
 - Parsing expressions